 Internet censorship and LGBTQ+ discrimination around the world

 These days, many of us take the internet for granted, along with the freedom of speech and access to information it provides us.
-However, this is not the case in every country, with 70 countries around the world placing legal restrictions on the LGBTQ+ community, and even more limiting their access to information and support via the Internet.
+However, this is not the case in every country, with 70 countries around the world placing legal restrictions on the LGBTQ+ community and even more limiting their access to information and support via the Internet.

-Our recent research found that over half of LGBTQ+ people have experienced discrimination when travelling abroad, with the vast majority of that (72%) directed towards the trans community.
+Past research found that over half of LGBTQ+ people have experienced discrimination when travelling abroad, with the vast majority of that (72%) directed towards the trans community.
 What was surprising was discrimination was found in many countries that have laws in place to protect the LGBTQ+ community, including the United States, Spain and France, which appeared at the top of the list.

 Three-quarters of the LGBTQ+ community revealed that they don’t feel safe travelling to certain countries.
-The top four countries people avoid the most due to concern over discrimination were the UAE, Turkey, China and South Africa.
+The top four countries people avoid the most due to concern over discrimination are the UAE, Turkey, China and South Africa.
 We also found that one in four people had experienced their internet access being blocked when travelling.

 The following countries are just a sample of those that block access to LGBTQ+ content, either through search engines, websites or apps, such as dating apps, Instagram and Facebook.